-Medicare Payment, Management, and Integrity
+Medicare Payment, Management, and Program Integrity

-In 2011, Medicare covered over 48 million people at an estimated cost of about $565 billion.
+In 2012, Medicare covered over 49 million people at an estimated cost of about $555 billion.
 The Centers for Medicare & Medicaid Services (CMS), which administers Medicare, faces major challenges related to implementing payment methods that encourage efficient service delivery, managing the program to serve beneficiaries well, and safeguarding the program from loss due to fraud, waste, and abuse.

 Medicare has been designated as a high-risk program because its complexity and susceptibility to improper payments, added to its size, have led to serious management challenges.
 Addressing these challenges requires improvements to payment methods, program management, and program safeguards.

 Reforming and refining payment methods to encourage efficient service delivery

 - CMS has continued to implement payment reforms in various parts of the program, such as for inpatient hospital and home health services, but other payment areas need further attention, including aspects of physician payment, end-stage renal disease, imaging, home oxygen, and preventive services.

 - CMS needs to better identify claims from physicians who self-refer services such as advanced imaging, anatomic pathology, and prostate cancer treatment; reduce payments for certain self-referred services; and, for prostate cancer radiation treatment services, disclose physicians financial interest to patients.

 - CMS pays plans in Medicare Advantage (MA), Medicares private plan alternative, a predetermined amount per enrolled beneficiary adjusted for health status, but the agency would improve the accuracy of its MA risk score adjustments and program savings by using the most current data available and incorporating adjustments for additional beneficiary characteristics.

 Improving program management for efficiency and better service to beneficiaries